Daunus/SatsSpend/README.md

 # Spend Sats in Australia

-SatsSpend a list of Australian businesses that accept bitcoin.
+SatsSpend is a list of Australian businesses that accept bitcoin.
 The aim is to establish and encourage a circular economy in which Aussie bitcoiners can more easily spend their sats with bitcoin businesses (and so bitcoin businesses get the support they deserve!).

 This list is **not** intended for bitcoin exchanges or third-party payment processors (e.g., to get paid in bitcoin or pay bills in bitcoin).
 There are already numerous lists of such intermediate businesses.